leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 **Training Configuration**

-Since the **Classifier** problem is the lowest-level problem, it doesn't require any best-response Jacobian calculation from the lower-level problems.
-Rather, it uses PyTorch's default autodiff procedure to calculate the gradient.
-Therefore, we don't need to specify anything for the training configuration for this problem.
+Training configuration can be provided by a Python dataclass ``Config``.
+Since **Classifier** is the lower-level problem, we only need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
+We choose the simplest one-step unrolling for our example.

 .. code:: python

     from betty.configs import Config

-    classifier_config = Config()
+    classifier_config = Config(unroll_steps=1)

 **Problem Instantiation**